HarlemBusinessAlliance/WebDevelopmentSquad/deep_dive_into_js_pt1/arrays.md

-Another way to create it in JavaScript is by declaring the `Array` which is a keyword that can be used to create a new one.
+Another way to create it in JavaScript is by declaring the word `Array` which is a keyword that can be used to automatically create a new one.
 For example:

 	`var thingsToDo = new Array('study', 'attend js workshop', 'buy groceries');`